percona/pmm/doc/source/chapter.qan.rst

 .. _pmm.qan.query-summary.query:

-Queries in the Query Summary Table
+:ref:`Queries in the Query Summary Table <pmm.qan.query-summary.query>`
 --------------------------------------------------------------------------------

 Each row in the query summary contains information about a single